virgesmith/neworder/docs/api_auto.md

         rank() -> int

-        Returns the MPI rank of the process
+        The MPI rank of the process
-        Args:
         Returns:
             int: the MPI rank

     size(...) method of builtins.PyCapsule instance
         size() -> int

-        Returns the MPI size (no. of processes) of the run
+        The MPI size (no. of processes) of the run
-        Args:
         Returns:
             int: the MPI size

 FILE
     (built-in)